By Kathleen Regan, ND

 • some forms of cancer

 If you suspect you may be experiencing symptoms of insulin resistance it is essential to undergo an insulin resistance test to assess your insulin levels.
 At Innate Wellness, we offer comprehensive testing to evaluate insulin resistance and provide personalized solutions for improving your health.
-Don’t let insulin resistance go unnoticed; contact us today to schedule an appointment and take control of your well-being.
+Don’t let insulin resistance go unnoticed; contact us today to schedule an appointment to test for insulin resistance and high blood sugar levels.
+Take control of your well-being.

 References: